 Beep.
 Beep.
 Beep.

-Today was a busy day, and the excitement for getting out on trail in a few days was enough for me to pull on my down jacket and get out of my sleeping bag.
+Today was a busy day, and the excitement of getting out on trail in two days was enough for me to get out of my sleeping bag extra early in the morning.

 Thanks to pure luck… I won!
-I was thrilled not to be driving for another 12+ hour day.
+I was thrilled not to be driving for another 12+ hours that day.

 The day started off great!
-All of the horses tied perfect on the high lined overnight.
+All of the horses tied perfectly on the highlines overnight.
 It was a beautiful cool morning.
 A nice change from the Texas heat.

 Lissa and I were the only ones in camp.
-Our job was to care for all the horses and start working through our gear and food.
+Our job was to care for all the horses and start sorting through our gear and food.

 Planning and logistics were everything for this trip.
-We had to plan out our resupply so we knew 1) where we were meeting next and 2) how much food we needed to carry.
-For our first days out, we planned a resupply on the 3rd morning.
-We would then pack up for 5 days before our next resupply on day 8.
+We had to plan out our resupplies so 1) we knew where and when we would be able to meet our trail parents throughout the trek and 2) we would have an idea on how much food we needed to carry in between our resupplies.
+We planned to meet with Tracy after our first three days on trail where we would resupply for the next five days.
+Our next resupply second resupply would be on Day 8.

 All was good…. until it happened.
 Someone finally noticed that there were horses in the wrong campground.

-Ugh.
-Let’s just fast forward about 3 hours after we finished moving all 7 horses and 30 days of gear and food for 5 riders…
+Let’s just fast forward about three hours when we finally finished moving all seven horses and 30 days of gear and food for five riders…

-We tucked in all the horses in their corrals, and then drove back toward town to get a cellphone signal and check on everything and everyone.
-Phone service is not that great for most of the trail.
+We tucked in all the horses in their pens, and then drove back toward town to get a cellphone signal and check in on everything and everyone.
+Phone service was not that reliable for most of the trail.

-Devan and Ragan were back at the campsite when we got back, and we continued to prep and pack.
-Each ounce counts when carrying it on trail, so we each took time to go over all of our individual and group items and cut out any unnecessary items.
+After breakfast, we made our way back to the campground.
+Devan and Ragan were waiting for us ready to finish up our final preparations.
+Each and every ounce counts when carrying it on trail, so we each took time to go over all of our individual items and group items and remove any unnecessary items.

-We decided to head over to the official starting point of the Colorado Trail – the Waterton Canyon Trailhead to get a group picture before we started in the morning!
-It was great to be able to get to the official start.
-We would be starting at an alternate trail with the horses – the Indian Creek Trail – and meeting up with the trail a few miles in.
+To end the day, we decided to head over to the official starting point of the Colorado Trail – the Waterton Canyon Trailhead – to get a group picture before we started in the morning!
+It was great to be able to get to the official start since we were heading out from the alternate route at Indian Creek Campground.
+The Indian Creek Trail meets up with the Colorado Trail a few miles in.